girlbossceo/conduwuit/docs/deploying/docker.md

 ## Voice communication

-In order to make or receive calls, a TURN server is required.
-Conduit suggests using [Coturn](https://github.com/coturn/coturn) for this purpose, which is also available as a Docker image.
+In order to make or receive calls, a TURN server is required. conduwuit suggests using [Coturn](https://github.com/coturn/coturn) for this purpose, which is also available as a Docker image.
 Before proceeding with the software installation, it is essential to have the necessary configurations in place.

 ### Configuration